gaetjen/penultima_ideas/README.md

   * after spreading the enemy virus the piece dies

 #### Puffmutter
-- Nimmt alle Bauern mit, die in 8-Nachbarschaft zur Startposition stehen
+* when moving all 8-adjacent pawns move along as well
-- Wenn ein Bauer so auf einem besetzten Feld landen würde, dann bleibt er stattdessen auf dem Feld davor stehen
+* pawn's relative position to the Puffmutter remains the same.
+When a pawn would land on an occupied square then it stops on the preceding square

 ## Complete Pieces

 #### :poop: Not a pawn

-Moves like a pawn.
+* Moves like a pawn.
 Captures like a pawn.
 Is a pawn.
 Very deceptive!

 #### Medium (Blutopfer): Inv☑️, FF❌
 * Figur: Bauer